sbimochan/porter/README.md

 # Porter

 Checks if your desired services are running or not.
+Default ports are used as an example here

 Contributions welcome for:

-- Yaml integration for port and message
+- .env.example for port and message so that ports are not revealed in forks.
 - Exact finding strings instead of whitespaces